kibexd/workers-rights-watch-website/MEETING-GUIDE.md

 - ✅ Modern, professional design
 - ✅ Mobile responsive

-**MY PRICE:** KES 75,000 - This is LOWER than most developers charge for this quality and quantity of work.
+**MY PRICE:** KES 85,000 - This is LOWER than most developers charge for this quality and quantity of work.

-**MAINTENANCE:** Only KES 12,000 per quarter (KES 4,000/month) - cheaper than most developers who charge KES 10,000-15,000 PER MONTH.
+**MAINTENANCE:** Only KES 5,000 per month - cheaper than most developers who charge KES 10,000-15,000 PER MONTH.

 *Honestly, if you went to another developer now, they'd charge you more to finish this work.
 You're getting excellent value."*